Solo: A Star Wars Story (soundtrack)

 Solo: A Star Wars Story (Original Motion Picture Soundtrack) is the soundtrack album to the 2018 film of the same name directed by Ron Howard, which is the second instalment in the Star Wars anthology series.
-The score is composed by John Powell, with the Han Solo's theme conducted and composed by John Williams, whom he had collaborated for several Star Wars films, was included in the album.
-Williams further composed several demos, that were not included in the soundtrack but was released in the deluxe edition.
-Besides, composing the original themes, Powell also incorporated Williams' music from Star Wars films.
+The score is composed by John Powell, with Han Solo's theme conducted and composed by John Williams, whom he had collaborated with for several Star Wars films.
+Williams composed several demos not included in the soundtrack but later released in the deluxe edition.
+Besides composing the original themes, Powell also incorporated Williams' music from previous Star Wars films.

 Walt Disney Records released the soundtrack album on May 25, 2018, and debuted at third position on soundtracks chart from UK's Official Charts Company.
 It further received positive response and Powell won the Film Music Composition of the Year award by the International Film Music Critics Association.
-It was followed by a deluxe edition release on November 20, 2020, that featured Williams' additional cues and unedited demos from the score, and a 4-LP vinyl album was published by Mondo in January 2021.
+It was followed by a deluxe edition release on November 20, 2020, that featured Williams' additional cues and unedited demos from the score, and a 2-LP vinyl album was published by Mondo in January 2021.

 Development

 In July 2017, John Powell was announced as the main composer of the score, and he began writing the music in late-2017 after finishing his work on Ferdinand.
-In December of 2017, longtime Star Wars composer John Williams began working on the film score, in addition to Powell's compositions.
+In December 2017, longtime Star Wars composer John Williams began working on the film score, in addition to Powell's compositions.
 Williams wrote two musical pieces: "Han hero" and "Han searching theme," and combined them to create the main theme for Han Solo – "The Adventures of Han".
 In addition to the theme, he wrote several pieces, but they were not featured in the soundtrack in their entirety.
 His demos were recorded with the Recording Arts Orchestra of Los Angeles at the Newman Scoring Stage the following month.